Websocket > Websocket collector authentication

-Connect to our web socket server
+Connect to the websocket server

 After successful authentication and getting client UUID along with actor profile ID1, you can connect to the Tallyfy Manufactory websocket server: wss://collector.tallyfy.com/ws